 Pastoral support

-Spiritual support is available to individuals and at a parish level by contacting the Vicar General on (03) 9926 5677.
+Pastoral support is available to individuals at a parish level or through Pathways Victoria.